-- 5.2.2 Players must have submitted all registration fees as required for the specific phase to be attended in order to be considered eligible to participate in the next phase of the High Performance Program. - 5.2.3 Players who meet the following age requirements shall be eligible for the specific division indicated below: - Female Under-18: Female players who are 16 or 17 on or before December 31st each year. - Female Under 16: Female players who are 13, 14 or 15 on or before of December 31st each year. - Male Under-17: Male players who are 16 on or before December 31st each year. - Male Under-16: Male players who are 15 on or before December 31st each year. - Male Under-15: Male player who are 14 on or before December 31st each year. - Male Under-14: Male players who are 13 on or before December 31st each year. - Male Under-13: Male players who are 12 on or before December 31st each year.
+- 5.2.2 Players must have submitted all registration fees as required for the specific phase to be attended in order to be considered eligible to participate in the next phase of the High Performance Program. - 5.2.3 Female players must be registered in good standing within Hockey NL.
+Male players must be registered in good standing within Hockey NL.

+Exemptions can be requested in the following categories:

+Attending school outside the province.

+5.2.4 Players who meet the following age requirements shall be eligible for the specific division indicated below:

+Female Under-18: Female players who are 16 or 17 on or before December 31st each year.

+Female Under 16: Female players who are 13, 14 or 15 on or before of December 31st each year.

+Female Under-13: Female players who are 12 or 11 on or before December 31st each year.
+(Spring Camp Only)

+Male Under-17: Male players who are 16 on or before December 31st each year.

+Male Under-16: Male players who are 15 on or before December 31st each year.

+Male Under-15: Male player who are 14 on or before December 31st each year.

+Male Under-14: Male players who are 13 on or before December 31st each year.

+Male Under-13: Male players who are 12 on or before December 31st each year.
 (Spring Camp Only)